(This article was first published in Malayalam in Madhyamam newspaper on June 4, 2015)

 Instead, had they chosen to create mass mobilizations to fight the casteist control on savarna woman’s sexuality, or the caste Hindu system of inheritance which denied property rights for them, or the rampant foeticide in their own communities, or the sexual violence upper caste men perpetrated on lower caste women with impunity as part of their social power, or about the sexual exploitation in lower-caste women’s work places, the face of Indian feminism would have been entirely different.
 While it should have worked to have a voice that engaged with the different power structures in society, feminism ended up creating a conversation that was casteist.

-The vibrant debates and discussions in the social media and on several blogs very often end up reproducing these casteist notions of the politics of gender.
+The vibrant debates and discussions on social media and several blogs very often end up reproducing these casteist notions of the politics of gender.
 Even as women from Muslim, Dalit, and other marginalized groups openly discuss patriarchy in their respective communities, savarna women choose to continue talking about patriarchy in general, shirking discussions about their own communities.

 All these in fact, point to a set of historical problems that feminism has to grapple with.
 The operating logic of feminism is the same as that of the western liberal logic that rejects communities as institutions that curtail freedom (and the circulation of capital).
 As a part of this, many a times, savarna feminists pose as ‘secular’ people who have transcended their own caste and communities.
 However, as many argue, mainstream feminists situate themselves steadfastly in their own powerful communities and often work to strengthen them.
 As Elizabeth Spellman elucidates in her book Inessential woman: Problems of exclusion in feminist thought, feminism validates a subject position that is located in the dressing sense, food habits, cultural values and preferences of the white middle-class woman.
 Many women become feminists by re-positioning themselves into such a subject-position.
 In India too, the experience has not been very different.
 Feminists like Flavia Agnes who belong to a minority community has talked about how being a feminist entailed conforming to savarna Hindu women’s dressing style, food habits, and cultural symbols.
 The scenario is no different in Kerala too.